Drink Tokaji Aszú before you die!

 - Tastes like: Apricot jam, orange peel, marmalade, honey, saffron, spice, and vivid acidity wrapped in a luscious, velvety texture.

-- Buying shortcut: Look for a strong producer such as Szepsy, Royal Tokaji, or Disznókő ↓ and start with tokaji aszu 5 puttonyos or 6 puttonyos.
+- Buying shortcut: Look for a strong producer such as Szepsy, Royal Tokaji, or Disznókő ↓ and make sure it's 5 puttonyos (or 6 puttonyos ... even sweeter!)

 - Best with: Blue cheese, foie gras, fruit tarts, almond desserts, or simply on its own as a contemplative after-dinner wine.